 Key Features of Cargo

 Cargo is a niche platform built for creatives and artists.
 It prioritizes design freedom over convenience, making it a go-to for portfolio building among designers, illustrators, and visual artists.
+If you want your website to feel like an extension of your work (not a generic template), Cargo delivers.

-Design Flexibility
+Design Flexibility and Custom Code

 Project Showcasing

-The platform provides multiple ways to present your work, simple grids, full-bleed image pages, interactive layouts, and scroll-based presentations.
-Each project page can have its own distinct layout.
+The platform provides multiple ways to present your work: simple grids, full-bleed image pages, interactive layouts, and scroll-based presentations.
+Each project page can have its own distinct layout, giving your portfolio a truly custom feel.

 Creative Community

 Cargo hosts a community of artists and designers.
 The platform's homepage features work from its users, which can drive exposure and connection opportunities you would not get elsewhere.
+If visibility matters, being featured on Cargo's site can bring real traffic.

 Password Protection